-- If the pain is more at the base of the joint of the toe (where the toe comes out of your foot), then you must consider for the possibility of ball of the problems rather than just toe itself.
+- If the pain is more at the base of the joint of the toe (where the toe comes out of your foot), then you must consider the possibility of the ball of the problems rather than just the toe itself.

-- Thus, the second toe joint is the most likely spot for ball of the foot pain, stress fractures, corns, calluses, pre-dislocation syndrome and crossing toes.
+- Thus, the second toe joint is the most likely spot for the ball of the foot pain, stress fractures, corns, calluses, pre-dislocation syndrome, and crossing toes.

-- Metatarsalgia is the generalized ball of the foot pain.
+- Metatarsalgia is the generalized ball of foot pain.